Toloka/docs/en/api/concepts/filters.md

 # Overview

 You can choose which Tolokers will have access to pool tasks.
-For example, you can select Tolokers by region, skill, or type of browser (desktop or mobile).
+For example, you can select Tolokers by region, skill, or browser type (desktop or mobile).

-To set up Toloker filtering for a pool, add the `filter` JSON object to the pool.
+To set up Toloker filtering for a pool, add the `filter` JSON object to the `assignments_issuing_config` attribute when [creating](https://toloka.ai/docs/api/api-reference/#post-/pools) or [editing](https://toloka.ai/docs/api/api-reference/#put-/pools/-id-) a pool.

 A [sample filter in JSON](#request-example) with a [parameter description](#params) is shown below.

 {% note info %}